Last updated on January 31st, 2023 at 01:00 am

 Although the government is shifting its focus from excise and import taxes more to income and consumption taxes, much of government revenue still comes from import taxes, so the prices you pay may reflect a tax of 20% to 80% or more.

 Government takes a 25% bite out of fuel.
-Through a very complicated network with layers of offshore companies linked to Honduras through Belize’s Ministry of Finance, some believe it is more like a 35% bite.
-As of June 2018 the cost of fuel is astronomical at U.S. $6 for an American gallon of premium gasoline.
+Through a very complicated network with layers of offshore companies linked to Houston, Honduras and Venezuela through Belize’s Ministry of Finance, some believe it is more like a 35% bite.
+As of January 2023 the cost of fuel is astronomical at U.S. $7.50 for an American gallon of premium gasoline.
 Yes the government got smart and abandoned the larger Imperial Gallon of its mother country England, to more easily shaft the public.
 And this measure includes water.

-In short, Belize is an inefficient market of low-paid consumers, an incompetent but greedy ministry of finance run by a very wealthy lawyer, a country overrun by commission agents and Chinese stores, few of which could last more than a month or two in a highly competitive marketplace like the U.S. This is what gives Belize its unique flavor in an age of franchised sameness.
+In short, Belize is an inefficient market of low-paid consumers, an incompetent but greedy ministry of finance run by wealthy lawyers, a country overrun by commission agents, Hindu and Chinese stores, few of which could last more than a month or two in a highly competitive marketplace like the U.S. This is what gives Belize its unique flavor in an age of franchised sameness.
 But, you better Belize it, it also provides a lot of frustration and higher prices. – From the Lan Sluder archives.